El-Mundo/FaceClusterDX/readme.md

 ### Know Issues

-Manually adding jpg and jpeg files with the same file name will result in unexpectable errors with face image identification.
+Manually adding jpg and jpeg files with the same file name will result in unexpected errors with face image identification.
 Using the import utility in the Frame view will avoid such issue by forcing all jpeg files to be imported as jpg format.

 ### To-dos